 Among his recent academic publications are Identity Theft: Making the Unknown Knowns Known, in the Harvard Journal on Law and Technology; Putting Identity Theft on Ice: Freezing Credit Reports to Prevent Lending to Impostors, Stanford University Press; A Model Regime of Privacy Protection, in the University of Illinois Law Review (with J. Solove); and Big Brother's Little Helpers: How ChoicePoint and Other Commercial Data Brokers Collect, Process, and Package Your Data for Law Enforcement, in the North Carolina Journal of International Law & Commercial Regulation.

 James M. (Jim) Jordan III is the Chief Privacy Officer of Fiserv, Inc. (NASDAQ: FISV), a leading global technology provider serving the financial services industry, driving innovation in payments, processing services, risk and compliance, customer and channel management, and business insights and optimization.
-Prior to joining Fiserv in 2007, Jim served for six years as an in-house lawyer for General Electric, where he held the title of chief privacy leader and senior counsel for E-Commerce and Information Technology, was responsible for global privacy law compliance, and led the implementation of a pioneering Binding Corporate Rules program that has been formally approved by Data Protection Authorities in a number of EU member states as a basis for international transfers of employment data.
+Prior to joining Fiserv in 2007, Jim served for six years as an in-house lawyer for the General Electric Company, where he held the titles of Chief Privacy Leader and Senior Counsel for E-Commerce and Information Technology, was responsible for global privacy law compliance, and led the implementation of a pioneering Binding Corporate Rules program that has been formally approved by Data Protection Authorities in a number of EU member states as a basis for international transfers of employment data.
 Jim also has 11 years experience in private law practice, including five years with Alston & Bird, LLP, where his practice included intellectual property licensing and litigation, as well as e-commerce and privacy matters.

 Ondrej Krehel is the Chief Information Security Officer for Identity Theft 911, the nation’s premier identity theft and data breach management, resolution and education service.
 He has managed information security departments and launched digital forensic investigations across a wide swath of industry and government.